 English grammar tips with Gymglish, online English lessons.

 Ought to has a similar meaning to should.
 They both express the conditional: in other words, they refer to a recommended future action.
 Note that ought to cannot refer to the past.

 Used less frequently than should, ought is always followed by a verb in the infinitive with to, except in the negative form, where we don't need to add to:

 Note: ought to does not have a past form.
 It is only used with reference to the present and the future.
 Ought to have + past participle is used to express (past) regret:

-Still having difficulties with 'Ought to'?
-Test our online English lessons and receive a free level assessment!
+Still facing difficulties with 'Ought to'?
+Improve your English with Gymglish - try our English lessons for free now and receive a free level assessment!

-Do you have smart way of remembering this rule?
-A tip to avoid making a mistake on 'Ought to'?
+Do you know any tips to avoid making mistakes with 'Ought to'?
 Share it with us!